-Valuation Date September 30, 2012 Investment Return 7.00% Future Participation For future eligible retirees, 56% are assumed to elect medical coverage, while 100% are assumed to elect life coverage Health Care Trend Year 1 trend is 9% for Aetna and 11.5% for Secure Horizons Medicare Advantage Plan, and the trend for 11 or more years is 5% (with different rates for the years in between) Mortality - Pre-retirement RP 2000 Employees Pre-Retirement Mortality Mortality - Post-retirement RP 2000 Healthy Mortality Aging Factor 3% per annum for Pre-65 and 2% for Post-65 Eligibility for Coverage For Defined Benefit Pension Plan participants: age 55 and 10 years of service and for Defined Contribution Pension Plan participants: age 60 and 10 years of service Spouse coverage For active employees, 40% are assumed to be married at retirement with the spouse electing coverage Age of Dependent Spouse Females are assumed to be 4 years younger than males Actuarial Cost Method Projected Unit Credit Salary Increases 3.25% per annum Amortization 30 Years Level Dollar Amortization Method, Open period
+Valuation Date September 30, 2013 Investment Return 7.00% Future Participation For future eligible retirees, 56% are assumed to elect medical coverage, while 100% are assumed to elect life coverage Health Care Trend rate Year 2013 trend is 8% for Aetna dropping to 5% in 2016.
+Year 2013 (Health care inflation rate trend is 10.5% for Secure Horizons Medicare Advantage Plan, trending down to 8.5% in 1% increments where they stay level for five years before dropping to 5% in 2022.
+Mortality RP 2000 combined mortality tables for males and females with rates increased by 8.59% and with generational projection from 2000 by Scale AA.
+Aging Factor 3% per annum for Pre-65 and 2% for Post-65 Eligibility for Coverage For Defined Benefit Pension Plan participants: age 55 and 10 years of service and for Defined Contribution Pension Plan participants: age 60 and 10 years of service Spouse coverage For active employees, 40% are assumed to be married at retirement with the spouse electing coverage Age of Dependent Spouse Females are assumed to be 4 years younger than males Actuarial Cost Method Projected Unit Credit Salary Increases 3.25% per annum Amortization 30 Years Level Dollar Amortization Method, Open period

-For the Years Ended September 30, 2012 and 2011 (Dollars in Thousands)
+FOR THE YEARS ENDED SEPTEMBER 30, 2013 and 2012 (Dollars in Thousands)

-Valuation Date September 30, 2011 Investment Return 7.00% Future Participation For future eligible retirees, 56% are assumed to elect medical coverage, while 100% are assumed to elect life coverage Health Care Trend Year 1 trend is 8%, and the trend for 12 or more years is 5% (with different rates for the years in between) Mortality - Pre-retirement RP 2000 Employees Pre-Retirement Mortality Mortality - Post-retirement RP 2000 Healthy Mortality Aging Factor 3% per annum for Pre-65 and 2% for Post-65 Eligibility for Coverage For Defined Benefit Pension Plan participants: age 55 and 10 years of service and for Defined Contribution Pension Plan participants: age 60 and 10 years of service Spouse coverage For active employees, 40% are assumed to be married at retirement with the spouse electing coverage Age of Dependent Spouse Females are assumed to be 4 years younger than males Actuarial Cost Method Projected Unit Credit Salary Increases 3.25% per annum Amortization 30 Years Level Dollar Amortization Method, Open period
+Valuation Date September 30, 2012 Investment Return 7.00% Future Participation For future eligible retirees, 56% are assumed to elect medical coverage, while 100% are assumed to elect life coverage Health Care Trend rate Year 2012 trend is 9% for Aetna dropping to 5% in 2016.
+Year 2012 (Health care inflation rate) trend is 11.5% for Secure Horizons Medicare Advantage Plan, trending down to 8.5% in 1% increments where they stay level for five years before dropping to 5% in 2022 Mortality RP 2000 combined mortality tables for males and females with rates increased by 8.59% and with generational projection from 2000 by Scale AA.
+Aging Factor 3% per annum for Pre-65 and 2% for Post-65 Eligibility for Coverage For Defined Benefit Pension Plan participants: age 55 and 10 years of service and for Defined Contribution Pension Plan participants: age 60 and 10 years of service Spouse coverage For active employees, 40% are assumed to be married at retirement with the spouse electing coverage Age of Dependent Spouse Actuarial Cost Method Salary Increases Amortization Females are assumed to be 4 years younger than males Projected Unit Credit 3.25% per annum 30 Years Level Dollar Amortization Method, Open period

-Annual OPEB Cost and Net OPEB Asset - For plan years 2012 and 2011, annual OPEB cost and the net OPEB asset were as follows:
+Annual OPEB Cost and Net OPEB Asset - For plan years 2013 and 2012, annual OPEB cost and the net OPEB asset were as follows:

+2013 2012

-2012 2011 Annual required contribution \$5,024 \$4,951 Annual OPEB cost 5,024 4,951 Total employer contributions 9,975 Increase in net OPEB obligation (decrease in net OPEB asset) 4,951 4,951 Net OPEB asset (obligation), beginning of year (4,951) Net OPEB asset (obligation), end of year (0) (4,951) Percentage of annual OPEB cost contributed 199% 0%
+Annual required contribution \$4,996 \$5,024

+Annual OPEB cost 4,996 5,024

+Total employer contributions 4,996 9,975

+Increase in net OPEB obligation (decrease in net OPEB asset) 0 4,951

+Net OPEB asset (obligation), beginning of year 0 (4,951)

+Net OPEB asset (obligation), end of year 0 0

+Percentage of annual OPEB cost contributed 100% 199%

-\For 2011, employer contribution was made on October 13, 2011, after fiscal year-end.
+Total employer contributions for 2012 include 2011 employer contribution that was made on October 13, 2011.